 Is it time to design or spruce up your home office?
 Whether you work from home or just need a dedicated space to pay your bills, your home office deserves the same amount of care as the rest of your house or apartment.
 We’ve curated some up-to-the-moment tips to make refreshing your at-home workspace a piece of cake.

 Remember when offices were boring and brown?
 No more!
-Whether you choose fashion’s newest “It Girl,” ultra violet, or settle on something a little safer but no less stylish, an officeOpens in a new window with color livens up the work day.
+Whether you choose to go bold or settle on something a little safer but no less stylish, an officeOpens in a new window with color livens up the work day.
 Just throwing this out there – blueOpens in a new window hues bring peace and calm to your environment – even if you’re staring at a hefty to-do list or bill pile.

 Tip: Sure, it may be your office and office means “work,” but don’t forget to add personal touches to make your space your own.
 Family photos, colorful pillowsOpens in a new window and favorite memorabilia go a long way toward adding that personal touch.